ben-heil/ben-heil.github.io/_posts/2021-9-30-gene-conversion.md

                               mart = ensembl)
 ```

-There are a number of variations on [this theme](https://bioinformatics.stackexchange.com/a/5230) that show up if you google "convert ensembl to gene symbol", and the parameters are pretty well documented [here](https://www.rdocumentation.org/packages/biomaRt/versions/2.28.0/topics/getBM).
+There are several variations on [this theme](https://bioinformatics.stackexchange.com/a/5230) that show up if you google "convert ensembl to gene symbol," and the parameters are well documented [here](https://www.rdocumentation.org/packages/biomaRt/versions/2.28.0/topics/getBM).
-In short, you have `attributes`, which are the types of results you want (e.g. gene symbols), `filters`, which are the type of data you're passing in (e.g. ensembl gene ids), `values`, which are the data you want converted, and `mart` which is created in the previous step and tells biomaRt where to look for the info.
+In short, you have `attributes`, which are the types of results you want (e.g. gene symbols), `filters`, which are the type of data you're passing in (e.g. ensembl gene ids), `values`, which are the data you want to be converted, and `mart` which is created in the previous step and tells biomaRt where to look for the info.
 <a id="python"></a>
 ## The Python Method

 We'll use the python [biomart package](https://pypi.org/project/biomart/) to make interacting with BioMart servers easier[^biomart].
 To install it, use `pip install biomart`.

-The Python version of the code is more verbose (though to be fair most of the code is for parsing the output into a dict), so I'll walk through it in chunks.
+The Python version of the code is more verbose (though, to be fair, most of the code is for parsing the output into a dict), so I'll walk through it in chunks.
 If you want the whole function for copy-pasting, [click here](https://gist.github.com/ben-heil/cffbebf8865795fe2efbbfec041da969) or scroll to the end of the section.

 -----